 Supported PowerPoint versions: PowerPoint 2013 Service Pack 1 or later, PowerPoint 2016 for Mac, PowerPoint for iPad

-The Symbols and Characters PPT add-in available from the Office Store facilitates the use of diacritics, special characters and symbols in PowerPoint slides.
-All you have to do is locate a desired character by a simple lookup, or narrow down the search by language or character subset.
+The Symbols and Characters PPT add-in available from the Office Store facilitates the use of diacritics, special characters, and symbols in Microsoft PowerPoint slides.
+All you have to do is locate the desired character by a simple lookup, or narrow down the search by language or character subset.

 - Search by a simple letter (e.g., a, b, c, d)